Frequently Asked Questions

 Unfortunately the Robinson Life Science, Business, and Entrepreneurship (LSBE) Program is very competitive and we cannot accommodate every student who wants to join the program.
 You should meet with LSBE advisors during your first year and sophomore year to form an alternate plan.
 Students cannot reapply to the program.

-I'm a junior or senior UC Berkeley student.
+I'm a junior, senior, or transfer UC Berkeley student.
 Can I apply to the program?

 No, the program is only open to UC Berkeley first-years who apply to the program in the fall of their sophomore year.